obewds/vilt-ds/README.md

 ## Installing VILT DS

-And now you can finally install VILT DS with the following command:
+With Laravel/Jetstream/Inertia installed, you can install VILT DS with the following command:

 ```bash
 npm install -D @obewds/vilt-ds
 ```

-Once the VILT DS package is installed, and Laravel/Jetstream are installed, you can access and run the VILT DS installation CLI with:
+Once the VILT DS package is installed, you can access and run the VILT DS installation CLI with:

 ```bash
 npx vilt-ds